McCartan Mooney of Beaumont, Blackrock

 16 Jan 1917 at Dripsey, Cork.
 Honor was the daughter of Ernest Mahony.
 They had

 assumed the name McCartan Mooney by 1922.
-William died at Alyesbury Road on
+They were living at 98 Merrion Road.

-1 Edmund Noel Mooney born at Pembroke Street on 6 Jan 1918 was
+1 Edmund Noel McCartan Mooney born at Pembroke Street on 6 Jan 1918 was

 commissioned to the Royal Irish Fusiliers in 1938.
 He saw service in Palestine

-and during WW2 he was in North Africa and Italy.
+and during WWII he was in North Africa and Italy.
 He attained the rank of

 captain and transferred to the Royal Army Service Corps in 1946.
 Major